viktor-ferenczi/toolbar-manager/README.md

 Triggering quick block search works only with the English A-Z letters for now.

-There is no way to remap the above key combinations, but you can disable them in the plugin's configuration accessible from Plugin Loader's Plugins dialog.
+There is no way to remap the above key combinations.

 ### Planned features
+- Configuration dialog for changing keys and other features
 - Restricting the load/merge operations to certain toolbar pages
 - Multiplying the available toolbar pages using new hotkeys and saved toolbars
 - Moving and swapping toolbar items using mouse drag&drop